Even-Odd partition identities of Rogers-Ramanujan type: Generalization of Theorem

-In This section we give two family of partition identities of Rogers-Ramanujan type.
-We obtain them by generalizing Theorem \ref{k=1}.
-The first one is as follows: \begin{theo} For all integers $n\geq 0, \ k\geq 1$ and $i=1$ or $2$ let $P_{2,i}^{2k+1}(n)$ denote the number of partitions of $n$ whose parts are greater than or equal to $2k+1,$ with at most $i-1$ parts equal to $2k+1,$ whose smallest even part is greater than or equal to two times its length plus $k$, and whose odd parts verify $\lambda_{j_\ell}-\lambda_{j_{\ell+2}}\geq 4.$ i.e.,
+In This section we give two families of partition identities by generalizing Theorem \ref{k=1}.
+The first one is as follows: \begin{theo} For all integers $n\geq 0, \ k\geq 1$ and $i=1$ or $2$ let $P_{2,i}^{2k+1}(n)$ denote the number of partitions of $n$ whose parts are greater than or equal to $2k+1,$ with at most $i-1$ parts equal to $2k+1,$ whose smallest even part is greater than or equal to two times its length plus $k$, and whose odd parts satisfy $\lambda_{j_\ell}-\lambda_{j_{\ell+2}}\geq 4.$ i.e.,

 Let $B_{2,i}^{2k+1}(n)$ denote the number of partitions of $n$ whose parts are greater than or equal to $2k+1,$ with at most $i-1$ parts equal to $2k+1$ and without equal or consecutive parts.
 Then $B_{2,i}^{2k+1}(n)=P_{2,i}^{2k+1}(n).$ \end{theo}